ytwwww/Checkout-Calculator/README.md

 # CSC301 Assignment1 Pair39 Web App - Store
 Deployed web app can be reached here https://csc301store.herokuapp.com/
+The report for both our web app and mobile app is available in this repo.
 ## Features
 - Add products to shopping cart
 - Set and un-set products as favorite by clicking the heart button